 They’re not all perfect and I’ve upgraded some of them since, but they served their purpose – getting me out onto rougher trails and learning about my bikepacking preferences – quite admirably.

-Here’s my budget bikepacking bag setup.
+Here’s my budget bikepacking bag setup, for the curious.

 Seat bag: Rock Bros seat bag

 Roomy capacity, nice design features.
 I use it for food, clothing layers, and odds and ends.
 Potential issues with sagging and tire rub depending on your setup.
 Detailed review here, and some other affordable alternatives here.